-- ➤ More than 60% of affected bases of respondents have already finished restoration. - ➤ Meanwhile, other production bases are on the way to resumption, and about less than 30% are expected to be restored by summer.
+More than 60% of affected production bases of respondents had already finished restoration by mid April.

+Meanwhile, other production bases are on the way to resumption, and in total about 90% are expected to be restored by summer.

 (Reference) The ratio of the number of establishments located in the municipalities in 7 prefectures (Aomori, Iwate, Miyagi, Fukushima, Tochigi, and Chiba) covered by the Disaster Relief Act in the total number of the manufacturing establishments all over the country, is about 7%.
 (The figure was calculated based on Census of Manufactures 2008, as of March 27th)